 Once enabled, you’ll find an FTP username and password in the Settings → Integrations section of the application.
-You will use these credentials to access the Zeta-Hosted FTP server for delivering your data file.
+You can use these credentials to access the Zeta-Hosted FTP server for delivering your data file.

 Connecting to the FTP Server

-Connect to the Zeta FTP server, with your FTP credentials and find the “events” folder:
+Connect to the Zeta FTP server with your FTP credentials and find the events folder:

-All properly-formatted data files dropped into this directory will be start being processed into your Zeta account within a couple of minutes.
+All properly-formatted data files dropped into this directory will start getting processed into your Zeta account within a couple of minutes.
 Zeta’s systems will start processing your file within five minutes of a completed upload to this server.
-To ensure that your file has been completely transferred to Zeta’s servers, the server implements a a short delay from the time your file finishes uploading until the start of processing.
+To ensure that your file has been completely transferred to Zeta’s servers, the server implements a short delay from the time your file finishes uploading until the start of processing.